 Völklingen Ironworks, Völklingen, Germany

 The light breaks through in places but, otherwise, the sun is eclipsed by the constructions in every direction.
 It looks haphazard but everything is there for a reason.

 You can only imagine the noise that must have boomed from every direction, the heat as the machines were all in operation, and the crowds as thousands of people moved around the complex.

 At first, the site was used to make steel for things like railways tracks.
 This was the period in history of great growth, though – the industrial age – and it wasn’t long before steel girders for building construction were being produced here.

 The Völklingen Ironworks finally closed in 1986 it was protected as a national monument.
 In 1994 it was the first industrial site in any country to be listed as a World Heritage Site.

 The original industrial feel of the ironworks has been well preserved and it’s not hard to imagine how the site would have felt when it was at the height of its operation.

 Visiting Völklingen Ironworks

 The Völklingen Ironworks site is large with a series of different sections to explore.
 From the sintering shed, through the burden shed and up to the coking plant, there are more than 6 kilometres of pathways that you can follow.

 Although some areas are off limits for safety reasons, there’s a large degree of flexibility in where you can explore independently.
 Climbing up to the top platform and looking out across the site is a must.

 The huge complex also hosts constantly changing art and history exhibitions in a few of its sections.
 Some of the exhibitions are included in the general admission, while larger special events are held in the enormous Blower Shed for an additional charge.

-You can see it on a map here.[/vc_accordion_tab]
+You can see it on Google Maps here.

 November - March: 1000 - 1800

 March - November: 1000 - 1900